 Health: Wild-caught simply means that they’re caught in their natural environment.
 Which makes them have a healthier fatty acid profile due to their varied diet.
 Farm-raised salmon is higher in fat.
 It is also often a lighter or more pink color.

 Taste: Typically, Wild Sockeye and Coho have more fish taste.
+Atlantic salmon has more fat and lighter color.
 It’s this fat that allows it to fall apart more easily as you sink your fork into it and offers a milder fish flavor.